YueqingSheng/nestjs_a_json_to_all/README.md

 # nestjs_a_json_to_all
+## Prerequisite
+python > 3.7

+intsall ipython

+install @nest/cli

+install @nestjx/crud

-Put beg.py into your nestjs project folder
+put beg.py into your nestjs project folder

 ## Run
 ipython beg.py your_entity_name your_entity.json
 ## Json